Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 B. Friction surface

-If a setup vibrates, the cause is often surface condition and pad deposits, not the rotor magically bending.
+When a setup vibrates, the culprit is usually surface condition and pad deposits, not the rotor suddenly bending itself.

 Floating rotor hat hardware for a carbon ceramic brake disc showing the mounting interface